 2. Presentation & Publication (Full paper)

-Full paper is requested, if you are also considering publishing your paper.
+Full paper (no less than 4 full pages) is requested, if you are considering publishing your paper.

-If you just want to make an oral presentation without paper publication, then you can only submit an abstract.
+If you just want to make a presentation without paper publication, then you can only submit an abstract (200-400 words).

 4. Academic Ethics

-Articles submitted to the conference should report original, previously unpublished research results, experimental or theoretical and must not be under consideration for publication elsewhere.
-We firmly believe that ethical conduct is the most essential virtual of any academic.
+Articles submitted to the conference should report original, previously unpublished research results, and must not be under consideration for publication elsewhere.
 Any act of plagiarism is a totally unacceptable academic misconduct and cannot be tolerated.
 If plagiarism is found, the following acts of sanction will be taken: